Uran99TheMokk/Codeigniter-login-logout-register/README.md

 ## Usage
 It is just a starter for user login logout register functionalities.

-Extend the user controller or keep it as it is and write your own application with Codeigniter.
+Extend the user controller or keep it as it is and write your own application with Uran99.